proyecto26/thecryptopurge/LEADERBOARD.md

 Any game must implement the interface IGame in order to be compatible with this leaderboard.

-Any IGame implementation must have the next functions:
+Any `IGame` interface implementation must have the next functions:
 `getLifetimeScore(address player) public view`

 At the end of the defined timestamp, the players get a reward according to the position on the table.